 So, for example, if you make an annual exclusion gift to your grandson and you want to give him an additional \$30,000 in the same year to help him make a down payment on his first home, you may need to use \$30,000 of your GST tax exemption plus \$30,000 of your gift tax exemption to avoid any tax on the transfer for purposes of the home down payment.
 If preserving exemptions is important to you, you may want to consider restructuring such a transfer so that it is a loan instead of a gift.
-If you are interested in structuring a loan to a member of a lower generation of the family, HCA stands ready to assist.
+If you are interested in structuring a loan to a lower-generation family member, HCA stands ready to assist.